Discovering The Meaning Of The 8 Beatitudes

 Matthew 5:17-18

 Jesus is plainly stating that He is not doing away with the spirit of the Law.
 He does have a desire for us to live Godly lives and to do works that will glorify Him and serve others well.
 He doesn’t want us to murder or covet.
-He wants us to not murder, not commit adultery, to honor our father and mother, etc.
+He wants us to not murder, not commit adultery, honor our father and mother, etc.

 However, Jesus is foretelling that His death, burial, and resurrection will fulfill the law in every capacity and provide forgiveness for our sins.
 He would provide an avenue for us to clothe ourselves in the total righteousness of Jesus Christ and receive the indwelling of the Holy Spirit through what He did on the cross.